Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 If the end date is in the future and your status is “Yes,” then you are eligible for Title 10 SCRA coverage until your end date.

-Step 1 – Open an American Express Platinum card (more information on the card here) or any of the other excellent American Express cards with no annual fees for military.
+Step 1 – Apply for an American Express Platinum card or any of the other excellent American Express cards with no annual fees for military.

 Step 3 – Answer the questions as they are asked.
 I answered “no” because I am not a National Guard Member, but you might be: